The Jordan College of Agricultural Sciences and Technology

 Opportunities abound to learn science, technology and management not just in the classroom, but by experience – on our 1,000-acre University Agricultural Laboratory located adjacent to the north edge of campus.
 The farm laboratory features 120 acres of wine, table and raisin grapes, with some varieties used for faculty and student-led research projects.
 Many students gain employment on the university farm as field technicians or as research assistants.

-The campus farm also includes 250 acres of stone and citrus tree fruit and nut orchards, 80 acres of vegetable crops and 150 acres of field crops (that produce our state-wide renowned sweet corn), as well as a horticulture unit, organic research and production plot, greenhouse and tissue culture laboratory.
+The campus farm also includes 250 acres of stone, citrus and nut orchards, 80 acres of vegetable crops and 150 acres of field crops (that produce our state-wide renowned sweet corn), as well as a horticulture unit, organic research and production plot, greenhouse and tissue culture laboratory.

 The on-campus animal units for beef, dairy cattle, swine, poultry, sheep and quarter horses are managed 24/7 by students, staff and faculty, and many of their products are processed on campus by students in our nationally-respected dairy, creamery and meats lab.